Piriaco/rebuildwebex/README.md

 ## Binaries

-~~There are three binaries in the *builds* folder: a Linux binary, a MacOS binary and a Windows binary.~~
+There are two binaries in the *builds* folder: a Linux binary and a Windows binary.

-Right now there is only one binary in the *builds* folder: a Windows binary.

-There will be Linux and MacOS binaries ***as soon as possible***.
+> There will be a MacOS binary ***as soon as possible***.

-Until then, you can use the Windows version in Linux and MacOS using the Mono runtime.
+> Until then, you can use the Windows version in MacOS using the Mono runtime.

 All the binaries have been compiled for x64 architecture.

-~~- The Linux binary has been compiled against a Debian 9 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
-You do not need to install anything, just execute it from CLI.~~
+- The Linux binary contains all the libraries and the Mono runtime necessary to execute it.
+You should need to install anything, just execute it from CLI `./rebuild`.
+If there is a `System.DllNotFoundException: libgdiplus.so.0` error, delete the *libgdiplus.so.0* file from this folder `rm libgdiplus.so.0` and install it from your distribution package management system.
+For example, in *Debian* based distros, it would be `sudo apt install libgdiplus`.

 ~~- The MacOS binary has been compiled against a OSX 10.7 x64 target, and it contains all the libraries and the Mono runtime necessary to execute it.
 You do not need to install anything, just execute it from CLI.~~